 When we got there, we crowded into her small apartment , at least seventeen people—ladies all in dresses, men in suits and ties.
 The table was too small, so we made our way out back to the picnic table.
 Laughing, talking, sharing how good the food looked—talk of the mashed potatoes and meat loaf and collard greens.
 The Kool-Aid was so refreshing going down our throats.
 The sun was shining and God’s love was moving in our hearts.
 We prayed and blessed the food and the house and the people.

-Mary Jernigan began working at East End Neighborhood House less than two weeks before she attended the Who ware, Where we live workshop there in May.
+Mary Jernigan began working as a receptionist at East End Neighborhood House less than two weeks before she attended the Who We Are, Where We Live workshop there in May, where she wrote this sketch piece.
+She loves East End and the Buckeye neighborhood because she finds it a great place to keep busy and meet with friends.

 Visit Literary Cleveland's Who We Are, Where We Live online anthology for more from the Buckeye/Shaker community.